percona/pbm-docs/docs/manage/logpath.md

 By default, each `pbm-agent` writes its logs to the following paths:

 * the `admin.pbmLogs` PBM Control collection which serves as the centralized logging storage
-* the `stderr` file on the host where the agent is running.
+* `STDERR` stream on the each host where the agent is running

 Starting with version 2.8.0, you can configure every `pbm-agent` to output logging information to a file at a custom path.
 This enhancement enables you to achieve the following: